 In March 2008, the FASB issued SFAS No. 161, Disclosures about Derivative Instruments and Hedging Activities-an amendment of FASB Statement No. 133.
 SFAS No. 161 amends SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, and intends to improve financial reporting about derivative instruments and hedging activities by requiring enhanced disclosures to enable investors to better understand their effects on an entity's financial position, financial performance and cash flows.
 SFAS No. 161 also requires disclosure about an entity's strategy and objectives for using derivatives, the fair values of derivative instruments and their related gains and losses.
 SFAS No. 161 is effective for reporting periods beginning after November 15, 2008, with early adoption encouraged.
-The Company is currently reviewing the effects of SFAS No. 161; however, the adoption is not expected to have a material impact on its financial statements as the Company does not currently hold derivative instruments.
+The Company is currently does not expect SFAS No. 161 to have a material impact on its financial statements as the Company does not currently hold derivative instruments.